What does "TETRA over LTE" mean?

 Another question is whether TETRA over LTE is the same as public safety LTE?

 Public safety LTE is a generic term, and includes all kinds of solutions for public safety users.
 These solutions range from whole radio network solutions to single function applications.
 TETRA over LTE is a reliable and safe way to start the evolution of PMR networks.
-One example is Finland's Virve TETRA network, which is adopting a “5 steps to broadband” approach.
+But PMR evolution is not only a question of technology.
+There are other things to consider when planning a smooth evolution towards the broadband future.

 Back to the common questions related to TETRA and LTE…